SCO–Linux disputes: UNIX copyrights ownership

 SCO filed an amended complaint.
 In late July, 2005, Novell filed an answer to SCO's complaint, denying all of its accusations.
-Novell also filed its own Slander of Title counter-lawsuit against SCO.
-Novell has also filed claims for numerous breaches of the APA (Asset Purchase Agreement) between Novell and the Santa Cruz Operation.
+Novell also filed its own Slander of Title counter-lawsuit against SCO, along with claims for multiple breaches of the APA (Asset Purchase Agreement) between Novell and the Santa Cruz Operation.
 Under the APA, Santa Cruz (and later SCO after SCO purchased Santa Cruz Operation's Unix Business) was given the right to market and sell Unixware as a product, retaining 100% of all revenues.
 Santa Cruz Operation (and later SCO) also was given the responsibility of administering Unix SVR4 license agreements on behalf of Novell.
-When money was paid for licensing, SCO was to turn over 100% of the revenue to Novell, and then Novell would return 5% as an Administration Fee.
-Novell claims that SCO signed Unix SVR4 licensing agreements with Microsoft and Sun Microsystems, as well as with numerous Linux End Users for Unix IP allegedly in the Linux Kernel, and then refused to turn the money over to Novell.
-Novell is suing for 100% of the revenue, claiming SCO is not entitled to the 5% administration fee since they breached their contract with Novell.
-Novell's counterclaims proposed asking the court to put appropriate funds from SCO into escrow until the case is resolved, since SCO's cash is diminishing quickly.
+When money was paid for licensing, SCO was required to turn over 100% of the revenue to Novell, and then Novell would return 5% as an Administration Fee.
+Novell stated that SCO signed Unix SVR4 licensing agreements with Microsoft and Sun Microsystems, as well as with multiple Linux End Users for Unix IP allegedly in the Linux Kernel, and then refused to turn the money over to Novell.
+Novell sought 100% of the revenue, and further stated SCO was not entitled to the 5% administration fee since they breached their contract with Novell.
+Novell's counterclaims asked the court to put appropriate funds from SCO into escrow until the case was resolved, since SCO's cash was diminishing quickly.

-Novell also retained the right to audit SCO's Unix Licensing Business under the APA.
-Novell claims that SCO has not turned over vital information about the Microsoft, Sun, and Linux End User License Agreements, despite repeated demands by Novell for them to do so.
-Novell, in another claim that is part of their counter suit, is asking the court to compel SCO to allow Novell to perform this audit of SCO's Unix Business.
+Novell had also retained the right to audit SCO's Unix Licensing Business under the APA.
+Novell stated that SCO failed to turned over vital information about the Microsoft, Sun, and Linux End User License Agreements, despite repeated demands by Novell for them to do so.
+Novell asked the court to compel SCO to allow Novell to perform an audit of SCO's Unix Business.

 On August 10, 2007, Judge Dale Kimball, hearing the SCO v.
 Novell case, ruled that "the court concludes that Novell is the owner of the UNIX and UnixWare Copyrights".